Hello Everyone,

 Dear Priyanshi,

 Your company wishes to pay some amount of money to the employee.
-In lieu of the disbursement of this amount, which you are referring to as "retention bonus", the employee should serve 'X' number of years in the company.
+In lieu of the disbursement of this amount, which you are referring to as a "retention bonus," the employee should serve 'X' number of years in the company.
 If he fails to serve, then you wish to recover some amount from his FnF.

 However, I would like to add a caveat.
 Whatever option you choose, there is a risk of making the company pecuniary-centric.
-Employees should stay in the company because they feel that there is a culture of autonomy or empowerment in your company or they feel that their self-actualisation need is fulfilled by staying in the company.
+Employees should stay in the company because they feel that there is a culture of autonomy or empowerment in your company or they feel that their self-actualization need is fulfilled by staying in the company.
 If you start paying a bonus for their stay, it is nothing but a trade-off.
 Please ponder over the unhealthy consequence of the culture of quid pro quo.

 Thanks,